AnimeshKumar923/asyncapi-community/README.md

 - `https://youtube.com/shorts/VIDEO_ID?feature=share`
   - Here, it can be https://youtube.com/shorts/U5jUr8XAF_M?feature=share

-*If you find more formats, please add to this list by raising and issue and with a follow-up Pull Request (PR)*
+*If you find more formats, please add to this list by raising an issue and with a follow-up Pull Request (PR)*

 # How to use the action?